 - Uniformed Groups

 Participation in CCA

 CCA is an integral part of our education system.
-Every pupil from P3 to P6 is encouraged to participate in one CCA
+Every pupil from P3 to P6 will get to participate in one CCA.

 CCA Practices and Meetings